Dream of the Month (May 2005)

 - Dream: I sit beside a handsome male driver in a car on a highway.
 Behind the driver sits another male.
 The left back window is open.
 A pair of hummingbirds fly through the window into the car.
 I am fascinated and point them out to the men.
 We are aware of them while the car keeps on moving.
 The hummingbirds fly around inside the car then leave through the window.
 A second pair of hummingbirds, and then a third pair fly into the car, circulate, and fly out through the window.

 Then the driver takes a long look to the left, the right, behind and ahead, and steps on the gas.
 The car shoots forward at a speed that feels like 500 miles per hour.
 Involuntarily I scream in fright, surprise and shock.
 The driver steers well.
-I think I could die here.
+I think I could exit here.
 What can I do to slow down the car?
 Reach into the steering wheel?
 That would surely get us all killed.
 There is nothing I can do.
 I surrender, and I relax.
-True, I could die, but I could also live.
+True, I could exit, but I could also live.

 - Significant life event: I believe I let go of some limiting thoughts.